rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 ![]({% asset_path 2019-09-27-server-or-service-monitoring-in-sap-business-objects/Picture4.png %})

-The most interesting part of the CMC monitoring, probes are the most difficult part as well.
-You create probes using a SDK.
+The most interesting part of the CMC monitoring, probes are the most challenging part as well.
+You create probes by using a software development kit (SDK).

 You can choose among the following system-generated default probes:

--	**CMS Logon Logoff**: Monitors that a users logging on to the BO system and how long it takes.
+-	**CMS Logon Logoff**: Monitors a user logging on to the BO system and how long it takes.

 -	**Crystal Reports service through Page and Cache Server**:  Monitors the availability and performance of the Crystal Reports service (through the page and the cache servers).

--	**Crystal Reports service through report application server**: Monitors the availability and performance of the Crystal Reports service (through Report Application Server).
+-	**Crystal Reports service through Report Application Server**: Monitors the availability and performance of the Crystal Reports service (through Report Application Server).

 -	**Infoview**: Monitors the availability and performance of logon and logoff of the InfoView web application.

--	**Web Intelligence Service Monitoring**: Tests the availability and performance of the Web Intelligence Service through the report servers.
+-	**Web Intelligence Service monitoring**: Tests the availability and performance of the Web Intelligence Service through the report servers.

--	**CMS Ping**: Tests the core functionality of the CMS.
+-	**CMS ping**: Tests the core functionality of the CMS.

--	**CMS Cache**: Tests the availability of the CMS cache.
+-	**CMS cache**: Tests the availability of the CMS cache.

--	**CMS Database Connection**: Tests the connection to the CMS repository.
+-	**CMS database connection**: Tests the connection to the CMS repository.

--	**Start and Stop Servers**: Tests the start and stop functions of the different servers in the system.
+-	**Start and stop servers**: Tests the start and stop functions of the different servers in the system.

 #### Alerts

-This option lists the alerts that have been set up in the Watchlist.
+This option lists the alerts that have been set up in the watchlist.

 ![]({% asset_path 2019-09-27-server-or-service-monitoring-in-sap-business-objects/Picture5.png %})